 Before ACA began in 2010, addiction treatment was usually paid out of pocket, meaning insurance rarely came into play.
 Since then, many addiction treatment centers have adjusted their business models to accept insurance.

 ACA Insurance Policies for Addiction Treatment

 ACA also spurred a push for free treatment options, with a focus on helping stem the opioid crisis.
-Free treatment centers across the U.S. often have long waiting lists just to get in and require pre-admission drug tests, meaning individuals need to basically detox on their own.
-For alcohol and benzodiazepine users, this policy is potentially dangerous because the withdrawal process presents a high risk for seizure and other complications that otherwise could be mitigated by medical supervision.
+Free treatment centers across the U.S. often have long waiting lists just to get in and require pre-admission drug tests, meaning individuals basically need to detox on their own.
+For alcohol and benzodiazepine users, this policy is potentially dangerous because the withdrawal process presents a high risk for seizure and other complications that could otherwise be mitigated by medical supervision.

 Opioid users don’t face this same risk, so if they can get into a free treatment center or can afford five-figure copays, and don’t drink or take a benzodiazepine they’re in luck.
 Alcohol and benzodiazepine users may find ACA less suited to their needs.

 Private insurance on your own or through an employer is usually a better bet.
 Premiums are higher but copays and deductibles are often lower than ACA policies.

 Will My Health Insurance Pay for Treatment?
 Find out Here